Golgautier/nke-labs/09_Use_Pull_Secret/readme.md

    <summary>Answer</summary>

    > 1. Launch command `docker login`
-   > 1. Answer to uername and password requests
+   > 1. Answer to username and password requests
-   > 1. You should be successfuly logged in.
+   > 1. You should be successfully logged in.

    > </details><br>